electronicvisions/brainscales2-demos/tutorial_6-multicompartment.rst

 As a consequence each is made up of two neuron circuits: the first will connect to the somatic line via the conductance and the second via the switch.

 In order to form the chain with ``length`` compartments, we create a set (population) of ``2 * length`` neuron circuits (``HXNeurons``); note that we use two neuron circuits for the first and last compartment as well even though it is not strictly needed.
-We will use the first neuron circuit to determine the properties of the compartment such as capacitance and leak potential.
+We will use the second neuron circuit to determine the properties of the compartment such as capacitance and leak potential.
+We choose the second neuron circuit since we will later also use this circuits adjustable resistance to connect it to its neighboring compartment.
-Consequently, we disable the leak (set the leak conductance to zero) for the second circuit and set its capacitance to zero.
+Consequently, we disable the leak (set the leak conductance to zero) for the first circuit and set its capacitance to zero.

 .. code:: ipython3

     pop = pynn.Population(length * 2,
                           pynn.cells.HXNeuron())

-    # Combine two neuron circuits to one compartment; "disable" second
+    # Combine two neuron circuits to one compartment; "disable" first
     # neuron circuit
     pynn.PopulationView(pop, np.arange(0, 2 * length, 2)).set(
         multicompartment_connect_right=True,